ssinno28/Marionette.EntityView/README.md

 * Aside from those there is also the [example folder](https://github.com/ssinno28/Marionette.EntityView/tree/master/example) in the root of the project.

 ## Release History
+* 1.3.14
+  * repositioning modal title for new flex box layout
 * 1.3.13
   * style fixes for new bootstrap
   * fixing issue with no available items showing for multi-select control